Polish American Librarians Association

 (2) Assist the President in accomplishing the purposes of PALA.

-(1) Record the minutes of the Annual Meeting and any other meeting of the membership or of the Executive Board and submit them to all members within fifteen (15) days after the meeting.
+(1) Record the minutes of the Annual Meeting and any other meeting of the membership or of the Board and submit them to the Board for approval at the next Board meeting with dissemination immediately following.

 (2) Maintain a list of members and volunteers for various functions of PALA.